Full Weekend Schedule

 Richard H. Thaler, Charles R. Walgreen Distinguished Service Professor of Behavioral Science and Economics and Anil Kashyap, Edward Eagle Brown Professor of Economics and Finance

-Professor Kaplan will discuss the processes and history behind the New Venture Challenge (NVC) competition and class.
+Professors Kaplan and Rudnick will discuss the processes and history behind the New Venture Challenge (NVC) competition and class.
 The NVC was named the top university accelerator in the country.
-He also will talk about his research and framework for evaluating start-ups.
+Two of the teams from 2015 will pitch their winning plans!

 Steven Neil Kaplan, Neubauer Family Distinguished Service Professor of Entrepreneurship and Finance